ibexa/documentation-developer/docs/guide/multisite.md

 If not specified, the `index_page` is the configured content root.

+## Multisite with multiple repositories

+Multisite is configurable to use one or multiple repositories.
+With multiple repositories, each site can have a separate repository.
+To configure multisite with multiple repositories, [configure the repositories](https://doc.ezplatform.com/en/latest/guide/config_repository/) and perform [multi repository setup](https://doc.ezplatform.com/en/latest/guide/persistence_cache/#multi-repository-setup).

 ### Limitations when using with multisite URI matching with multi-repository setup

 !!! caution